jawad-nsu/papermod_fariha_portfolio/content/docs/terraformCert.md

 ### How I passed the Terraform Certification, Study Guide, Tips, Notes.

-Here, is the link to my notes on Terraform
+Hang tight, I will be uploading my notes on Terraform exam very soon ⏳.